Contact Information

 Hours: 72 (36 lecture, 36 activity)

 Intermediate student journalism and media practicum that regularly produces a news or non-fiction feature product by and for students and distributed to a campus or community audience.
+Students take on leadership roles as editors and produce stories.
 Includes weekly news assignments that provide practical experience in design/layout, visual, online, multimedia journalism, emerging technologies, and performance.
 May include a variety of student media across multiple platforms, including print, broadcast, podcast, radio, and online.
+Student produced with student leadership.
 (C-ID JOUR 131) (CSU)

 COMM 0095.
 Internship in Communication Studies